rach7777/monax-may/content/blog/2016/2016-03-17-david-is-a-marmot.md

 author: Casey Kuhlman, CEO
 categories:
 - hiring
-comments: true
+comments: false
 date: 2016-03-17T00:00:00Z
-deprecated: true
+deprecated: false
 excerpt: We are immensely excited to announce that David Gardner has joined Monax as our Head of Partnerships on our Success Team.
-meta: true
+meta: false
-published: true
+published: false
 tags:
 - hiring
 - awesome